janekdb/scalacraft-domain/README.md

 of octets thereby allowing an invalid IP4Address to be constructed entirely from valid octets.

 Note: IP4Address, Port and possibly others currently violate Rule 3.
-This is a defect requiring a breaking release to correct to change constructor signatures from `x: T` to `x: Option[T]` which introduces the ability to have an invalid type when only valid instances of T are available.
+This is a defect requiring a breaking release to correct.
+Changing constructor signatures from `x: T` to `x: Option[T]` introduces the ability to have an invalid type when only valid instances of T are available.

 A consequence of Rule 3 being applied is an increase in the number of strings or alternative representations